wave2future/lucastizma_helpers/README.markdown

 *This class probably contains implementation-specific details, most (if not all) of which are indicated in ***bold*** below.*

-`UIActionSheet+STAdditions` provides a method as a shorthand for creating a simple action sheet with a title and *Yes* and *No* buttons. **The implementation of `showYesNoActionSheetWithTitle:delegate:` is slightly implementation-specific in that uses an action sheet style of `UIActionSheetStyleBlackTranslucent` and shows itself in the app delegate's key window.**
+`UIActionSheet+STAdditions` provides a method as a shorthand for creating a simple action sheet with a title and *Yes* and *No* buttons. **The implementation of `showYesNoActionSheetWithTitle:delegate:` is slightly implementation-specific in that it uses an action sheet style of `UIActionSheetStyleBlackTranslucent` and shows itself in the app delegate's key window.**

 For example, compare

 	UIActionSheet * actionSheet = [ [ [ UIActionSheet alloc ] initWithTitle:@"This is an action sheet.
-Will you pick \"Yes\" or \"No\"?"
+Pick \"Yes\" or \"No\"."
 																   delegate:someInstance
 														  cancelButtonTitle:@"No"
 													 destructiveButtonTitle:@"Yes"